tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 categories: ['elixir', 'phoenix']
 ---

 For a side project, I am working on building a [Jira Connect application](https://developer.atlassian.com/cloud/jira/platform/#atlassian-connect) using [Elixir](https://elixir-lang.org/) and [Phoenix](https://www.phoenixframework.org/).
-When building a Connect app, you run your own server, but your UI is rendered within Jira as though it is a part of Jira itself.
-This in-Jira UI rendering is done via an [`iframe`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+With a Connect application, your UI is rendered within Jira as though it is a part of Jira itself.
+This in-Jira UI rendering is supported by the use of [`iframe`s](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 To get this to work securely with my Phoenix application, I needed to:

-1. Update the `Content-Security-Policy` response headers to allow some of the application's pages to be embedded in an `iframe`.
+1. Update the `Content-Security-Policy` response headers to allow some pages to be embedded in an `iframe`
-2. Update the `SameSite` settings for the session cookie to allow the cookies to be used by a third-party.
+2. Update the `SameSite` settings for the session cookie to allow the cookies to be used by a third-party

 In this post, I will walk through how I set that up for this project.

 ## `Content-Security-Policy`

 The [`Content-Security-Policy` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) provide a mechanism for the server to tell the browser what content is safe to load.
-A common use case for this is to indicate which JavaScript should actually come from the server, blocking the rest and preventing [XSS attacks](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting).
+A common use case for this is to help prevent [XSS attacks](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting) by blocking all JavaScript not explicitly listed in the `Content-Security-Policy`.

 In this case, we want to specify where it is okay to render our `iframe`.
 For this, we use the [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive.

 The `fame-ancestors` directive expects a list of sources (e.g., URLs) that should be allowed to render the content in an `iframe`.
-For the purposes of the Connect app I was building, I wanted to allow the `iframe` to be rendered in any cloud instance of Jira.
-To do this, I was able to leverage the ability to use wildcard matchers to match any subdomain of `atlassian.net` `https://*.atlassian.net`.
+For the Connect application, I wanted to allow the `iframe` to be renderable in any cloud instance of Jira.
+To do this, I was able to leverage the ability to use wildcard matchers to match any subdomain of `atlassian.net` - `https://*.atlassian.net`.

-In addition to allowing the content to be rendered in an `iframe` on any Atlassian subdomain, I also decided to include the [`'self'`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-src) source.
-This allows `iframe`s to be rendered when the `iframe`'s `src` matches the origin the user is connected to.
-For now, it is included to allow for manual testing, but, depending on your needs and testing strategy, you may be able to remove it.
+I also decided to include the [`'self'`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-src) source.
+This source enables `iframe`s to be renderable when the `iframe`'s `src` matches the origin of the page that is rendering it.
+For now, I am using this for manual testing, but, depending on your needs and testing strategy, you may be able to remove it.

 With these two needs in mind, my goal was to end up with a `Content-Security-Policy` header that matched: